artfulrobot/uk.artfulrobot.civicrm.gocardless/README.md

 contribution and a membership record, but no `contribution_recur` record.
 This causes a crash completing the redirect flow because it can't figure out the interval (i.e. 1/year or such).
-It is possible to look that up from the membership ID however that leads to the situation described above and it's then not clear what happens when the next payment comes in as it will not match up with a `contribution_recur` record.
+It is possible to look that up from the membership ID however that leads to the situation described above, and it's then not clear what happens when the next payment comes in as it will not match up with a `contribution_recur` record.